Police, federal agents, protests, and racial justice

 • Violence Interrupter The Interrupters is a 2011 documentary film, produced by Kartemquin Films, that tells the story of three violence interrupters who try to protect their Chicago communities from the violence they once employed. ...
 The film features the work of CeaseFire, an initiative of the Chicago Project for Violence Prevention.

 • He used to sell drugs on D.C. streets.
 Now he's paid to make them safer.
 (Peter Hermann, Washington Post, 12-13-18) Duane Cunningham is a member of the District's Violence Interrupters, a group that works in troubled neighborhoods to try to stop violence before it happens.

 • Defund police?
 Some cities have already started by investing in mental health instead (Lindsay Schnell, MSN, USA Today, 6-20-2020) As calls to "defund the police" echo around the country at Black Lives Matter protests, a handful of communities already know what that looks like as they invest millions of dollars into mental health resources and response teams instead of just traditional policing.
 These crisis intervention teams typically do not include an armed, uniformed officer but do feature counselors, social workers and paramedics.
 And Eugene's 30-year-old program CAHOOTS, or Crisis Assistance Helping Out on the Streets, is the model other cities are looking to as they form their own programs.
-SEE In Cahoots: How the unlikely pairing of cops and hippies became a national model (Tatiana Parafiniuk-Talesnick, Oregon Register/Guard, 10-20-19)
+(Tatiana Parafiniuk-Talesnick, Oregon Register/Guard, 10-20-19)

 • These Cities Are Stopping Police From Responding to Homelessness, Drug Use, and Mental Health Issues (Emma Ockerman, Vice, 6-17-2020) Los Angeles proposed the change Tuesday.
 San Francisco and Albuquerque have already made it.